Obtaining Permanent Residence for Foreign Staff Members

 - The position must have been filled following established Urbana-Champaign procedures (e.g., Affirmative Action guidelines).

 - The salary offered and the duties performed must be comparable to salaries received and duties performed by other professionals in the field.
 Minimum acceptable salaries are determined by the Illinois Department of Employment Security.

 - The alien must have no bar to adjusting to permanent resident status such as the two-year home resident requirement which applies to certain J-1 Exchange Visitors.

-The University of Illinois at Urbana-Champaign (UIUC) will serve as a permanent residence sponsor for a foreign employee when these conditions are met.
+The University of Illinois Urbana-Champaign (UIUC) will serve as a permanent residence sponsor for a foreign employee when these conditions are met.
 All permanent residence cases based on UIUC employment must be handled by the Office of International Faculty and Staff Affairs (IFSA), not by private attorneys.
 NOTE: Individual faculty members occasionally sign documents indicating that the employment status of a foreign-born employee is permanent when, in fact, it is temporary.
 This may lead to legal difficulties for the faculty members and the alien.
 Consult with the IFSA office before signing any immigration document.

 Steps for Obtaining Permanent Residence

 The permanent residence process for non-teachers is different from the process for teachers.
 A teacher, for these purposes, is anyone with regular responsibility for teaching university credit courses, e.g., assistant professors, lecturers, teaching associates.
 A non-teacher is someone who has no teaching responsibilities, such as someone who solely does research or administrative work.

 In all cases:

 The process is usually initiated after the alien has been in the position for approximately one semester.
 Under certain circumstances it can start earlier.